mabartlett/TCSS422Notes/_topics/06_locks.md

 ## Locks and Critical Sections

 **Locks** are one way to implement critical sections.
-Metaphorically, a thread locks a door on the way in and then unlocks it on their way out.
+Metaphorically, a thread locks a door on the way in and then unlocks it on its way out.
 There are two operations associated with locks:

 - Acquire: "Wait until the lock is free, then take it to enter a C.S."
 - Release: "Release lock to leave a C.S., waking up anyone waiting for it."